Firefly Music Festival

 Once the music starts, the Firefly Music Festival gives fans the chance to listen in their own way, at their own pace, in their own space.
 Some prefer to hang back from the crowd and savor all the room they have to groove.
 Others crave in-your-face intensity, working their way up close to the front and moshing the day away.
 Sightlines to the stages are open and plentiful; big video screens on either side deliver an experience that’s bigger than life.
 Sound levels are gratifyingly punchy, and thoughtful placement of the stages limits sonic overlap.

 Between bands, fans notice that Firefly is a music festival that puts an emphasis on the “festival” side of the equation.
 It’s an event that is undeniably all about the music, but music doesn’t have to be what’s it’s all about.
-In the woodline between stages, happy diversions appear: The cool shade of a Hammock Hangout; the air-conditioned refuge of the game arcade; the techno-fueled vibe of the Heineken Domes.
+In the woodline between stages, happy diversions appear like the cool shade of the Hammock Hangout and the Nook.

 Fans refresh and recharge with the help of a cool Firefly Ale from Delaware's Dogfish Head at The Brewery, or a bite to eat from one of the dozens of food vendors serving everything from Korean barbecue tacos to vegan fare.
 Others make their way back to their tents for some mid-concert rest-and-recuperation.